-Figure 2 Discontinuity in the transfer function of the highest qp range
+Figure 2 Discontinuity in the transfer function of the highest QP range

 As a first step we tried to repeat test described in [1].
 In CE14.3 totally we have five LUTs for five QP ranges.
 The further analysis is addressed to verify ramp distortion for each LUT.

-For LUT #4 applied for highest QP range (≥48) we obtain same results of brightness ramp filtering as reported by cross-checkers.
+For LUT #4 applied for highest QP range (≥48) we obtained same results of brightness ramp filtering as reported by cross-checkers.

 Source ramp: